teamSolutionAnalysts/sa-plug-avplayer/README.md

 Solution Analyst

 ## Reference:
-The slider is taken from BufferSlider Github project.
+The slider is used from raxcat/BufferSlider, git